BIDS/2017-01-12-ucb/lessons/git/index.md

 In both of these cases, you need to go back in time, grab a copy of a specific file from an earlier commit, and bring it into your present workspace so that you can actually open the current version and the older version at the same time.
 You can do this fairly easily with a command called `git show`.

-    $ git show beda5b7:script.py > old_script.py
+    $ git show beda5b7:script.R > old_script.R

-Now, if you look into your folder, you'll see a new file called `old_script.py`.
-If you open this, you'll see that it gives you the version of the `script.py` file that you had at the commit beda5b7.
+Now, if you look into your folder, you'll see a new file called `old_script.R`.
+If you open this, you'll see that it gives you the version of the `script.R` file that you had at the commit beda5b7.
 You can use the syntax above to get back a copy of any file from any commit.
 Recall that the `>` symbol is a redirect, a shell command that takes the output of the git command and saves it in the file with the name following this symbol.

 Keep in mind that using `git show` generates temporary files that are copies of old versions.
 You'll want to delete these after you're done looking at them, or else your repo will just end up with a whole bunch of copies of different versions of your files all mushed together, which is exactly the confusion that we're trying to avoid by using version control in the first place.